Jennifer N. Bourne Prize in Brain Ultrastructure

 - Current SfN officers and councilors are ineligible for nomination.

-- Due to potential conflicts of interest, members of the selection committee may not be the nominees, and they cannot serve as nominators nor write letters of recommendation for this prize.
+- Due to the potential conflicts of interest, members of the selection committee may not be the nominees and they cannot serve as nominators nor write letters of recommendation.

 Nomination materials include the following:

-- Two (2) letters: One (1) nomination letter from an SfN member, and one (1) letter of support.
-Both letters should describe the importance of the nominee’s work for Brain Ultrastructure Research.
+- One nomination letter from an SfN member describing the importance of the nominee’s work for Brain Ultrastructure Research

 Eligibility

 The purpose of this prize is to foster the next generation of brain ultrastructure scientists.
-Hence, the prize will be limited to Assistant Professors or Research Scientists within the first five years of their academic appointments*.
+Hence, the prize will be limited to Assistant Professors, research leadership positions, or the international equivalent within the first five years of their academic appointments*.
 The prize can be given for relevant work from any stage in their careers.
 Nominations of women and historically under-represented groups are strongly encouraged.

 *Time taken off for child-rearing does not count in these totals.
 Part time work and other special circumstances are evaluated at the discretion of the committee.